 Who should use it: people who want to minimise fine lines and plump tired skin

 This is one of the first products from The Ordinary that I remember the beauty community going wild about.
-Unlike the brand's other formula, it contains a mix of ingredients—hence its name—all chosen to nourish skin and restore radiance.
+Unlike the brand's other formulas, it contains a mix of ingredients—hence its name—all chosen to nourish skin and restore radiance.
 Matrixyl 3000 might sound like something out of a sci-fi film, but effectively, it's a complex that stimulates collagen production to plump up skin and reduce the depth of fine lines.
 For me, though, it's a great basic serum that manages to be both hydrating and firming.
 I love using this as a morning serum, as it sits really well beneath makeup.

 If you haven't heard of squalane, it's an incredible hydrator that's actually found naturally within our skin.
 This one uses a plant-based version to improve the skin's suppleness by boosting its moisture levels.
-It has a similar effect to hyaluronic acid but actually does a better job of locking in the moisture in the long-term.
+It has a similar effect to hyaluronic acid but actually does a better job of locking in the moisture in the long term.
 I'll apply this over my other serums as the final hydration step.
 Plus, you can use it on your hair to add shine and moisture.

 Who should use it: retinol newbies

-If you've never tried retinol before or if your skin tends to be irritated by it (like mine is), then this low-concentration formula just might be up your street.
+If you've never tried retinol before or if your skin tends to be irritated by it (like mine does), then this low-concentration formula just might be up your street.
 While stronger doses tend to cause me to break out in a red rash, this 0.2% formula offers all of the benefits of tackling blemishes, reducing dark spots and softening skin without the irritation.
 I apply a small amount to my skin at night a couple of times a week and follow with a nourishing moisturiser.

 Who should use it: people with dry, dehydrated skin who need a moisture boost